 Number Note 1 Outcome 1 "International Consultants" covers the provision of a long-term Technical Advisor (Project Director) to provide overall flyway technical advice to Governments and partners (Tranche 1: 60 months @ \$5,000 per month).
 This consultant will be recruited internationally, although it is anticipated that the succesful candidate will almost certainly be from the project's region.
-This consultant will be responsible for directing the outputs of the Regional Flyway Facility (including the double mainstreaming) and ensuring that all partners are provided with technical advice on the conservation of migratory soaring birds.
+This consultant will be responsible for directing the outputs of the Regional Flyway Facility (including the double mainstreaming) and ensuing that all partners are provided with technical advice on the conservation of migratory soaring birds.
 The "International Consultants" rates are very low for a post of this seniority and reflect the fact that this project is being executed by an NGO.
-2 Outcome 1 "Local Consultants" covers the provision of technical experts in the Regional Flyway Facility.
-These five consultants will deliver components of the outputs of the RFF and will be full time for Tranche 1 (5 x 60 months @ \$500 to \$2,500 per month) 3 Outcome 1 "Travel" includes: • Regional travel costs for senior RFF staff to support the development and promotion of Flyway brand in each of the partner countries.
+2 of the RFF and will be full time for Tranche 1 (5 x 60 months @ \$500 to \$2,500 per month) 3 Outcome 1 "Travel" includes: • Regional travel costs for senior RFF staff to support the development and promotion of Flyway brand in each of the partner countries.
 Given the number of countries (ten countries receiving GEF funding) and the complexities of this project the travel budget line is extremely low.
-4 Outcome 1 "Contractual Services - Companies" includes: • Development and implementation of national communication strategies in ten countries (\$1,500 per country); • Research and development costs associated with the review and development of 'flyway friendly' products and services, and labelling/certification systems, as well as professional marketing costs; Development and maintenance of the project website and interactive online information portal; RARE Pride campaigns in Lebanon, Jordan and Egypt (\$100,000 each); National awareness surveys and awareness raising campaigns in each of the partner countries. ź Contracted out delivery of workshops (including branding and marketing) and awareness raising 5 Outcome 1 "Equipment and Furniture" includes: • All costs in this budgetline are essential to the implementation of the project and are low by international standards; Purchase of essential office equipment including computers, desks, chairs for the Regional Flyway Facility; • Purchase of an essential second-hand small car for national travel within Jordan for developing and maintaining partnerships, and ensuring effective project implementation.
+4 Outcome 1 "Contractual Services - Companies" includes: • Development and implementation of national communication strategies in ten countries (\$1,500 per country); • Research and development costs associated with the review and development of 'flyway friendly' products and services, and labelling/certification systems, as well as professional marketing costs; • Development and maintenance of the project website and interactive online information portal; • RARE Pride campaigns in Lebanon, Jordan and Egypt (\$100,000 each); National awareness surveys and awareness raising campaigns in each of the partner countries.
+Contracted out delivery of workshops (including branding and marketing) and awareness raising 5 Outcome 1 "Equipment and Furniture" includes: All costs in this budgetline are essential to the implementation of the project and are low by international standards; Purchase of essential office equipment including computers, desks, chairs for the Regional Flyway Facility; • Purchase of an essential second-hand small car for national travel within Jordan for developing and maintaining partnerships, and ensuring effective project implementation.
 CoordiDue to the complex nature of this project it is most cost effective to purchase a vehicle.
 6 Outcome 1 "Materials & Goods" includes: • "Flyway brand" materials (including stationery, professionally designed logo, stickers, labels, notepaper, packaging, promotional materials, information DVD, etc) and associated distribution costs.
 7 Outcome 1 "Rental & Maintenance - Premises" includes: • Essential contribution to office rental and running costs to accommodate additional RFF staff; • Provision of international phone line and internet connection for RFF - essential for communication across 11 countries.
 8 Outcome 1 RARE co-financing "Contractual Services - Companies" covers a cash contribution to the costs of three RARE pride campaigns for the conservation of migratory soaring birds in Egypt, Jordan and Lebanon.
 9 Outcome 2 "Travel" includes: • National travel to develop partnerships with other potential 'vehicles' in each of the ten partner countries (\$2,000 per country per year);